imran-hassan/test/complete.md

 ##3.3 User workflow impact

 Contrail GUI allows the user define a new route origin with multiple options.
 User can click advanced options in Create to view the BGP Origin field.
-It has four options: IGP, EGP, INCOMPLETE or NONE to be selected by the user.
+It has three options: IGP, EGP or INCOMPLETE to be selected by the user.
+If user want to override the value, user check the Origin override check box.

 ##3.4 UI changes